josefmaierfl/matchinglib_poselib/generateVirtualSequence/README.md

 ## Different Scene Properties

-SemiRealSequence supports to specify different scene and camera pose pose properties:
+SemiRealSequence supports to specify different scene and camera pose properties:
 * Virtual image size
 * Stereo poses:
     * Specific and/or variation of values or intervals for 6DOF relative poses (i.e. rotation angles and translation)